Gonçalo Santos

 Gonçalo José Gonçalves dos Santos (born 15 November 1986) is a Portuguese former professional footballer who played as a defensive midfielder.
-He is currently assistant manager at Premier League club Fulham.
+He is currently assistant manager at Primeira Liga club Benfica.

 He spent most of his career in two spells at Estoril, making 72 Primeira Liga appearances for that club, Académica and Aves.
 He added 106 in the second tier for four teams, winning the 2012 title with Estoril.
 Abroad, he won two consecutive league and cup doubles with Dinamo Zagreb in Croatia.

 Playing career

 Early years

 Born in Lamego, Viseu District, Santos completed his development at Académica de Coimbra, where he made three Primeira Liga appearances in February 2009.
 He also had loans at G.D.
 Tourizense in the third division and C.D.
 Santa Clara and C.D.
 Aves of the second.

 Santos joined G.D.
 Estoril Praia in July 2011.
 He played 28 matches – all starts – as they won the second tier, scoring once for the game's only at U.D.
 Oliveirense on 26 February 2012.
 The following 6 January, he scored his only goal in his country's top flight, consolation in a 1–3 home loss against S.L.
 Benfica.